jestjs/jest/website/versioned_docs/version-27.x/GettingStarted.md

 You may also want to install the [`@types/jest`](https://www.npmjs.com/package/@types/jest) module for the version of Jest you're using.
 This will help provide full typing when writing your tests with TypeScript.

-In order for Jest to transpile TypeScript with ts-jest, you may also need to create a [configuration](https://kulshekhar.github.io/ts-jest/docs/getting-started/installation#jest-config-file) file.
+In order for Jest to transpile TypeScript with `ts-jest`, you may also need to create a [configuration](https://kulshekhar.github.io/ts-jest/docs/getting-started/installation#jest-config-file) file.

 :::note